-Command Subcommand Description

-ALTER EXTENSION UPDATE The VCI extension cannot be specified.
+Command Subcommand Description ALTER EXTENSION UPDATE The VCI extension cannot be specified.
 SET SCHEMA This operation is not required for VCI.

-ADD

-DROP

-CREATE EXTENSION SCHEMA The subcommands on the left cannot be performed if the VCI extension is specified.
+ADD DROP CREATE EXTENSION SCHEMA The subcommands on the left cannot be performed if the VCI extension is specified, except when the public schema is specified.
 This operation is not required for VCI.